 But I wanted to vote against, because I loathe the idea on principle.
 I never want to be commanded, by any emanation of the British state, to produce evidence of my identity, when I am doing nothing more than amble down the Queen’s highway, and breathing God’s fresh air.
 I believe that the state will use the mandatory ID card to store ever more information about us, and I believe that information could be used against the interests of liberty.

 Never forget: there was no doubt about the identity of the 9/11 hijackers; the issue was their intentions.
 Rather than preventing crimes, the ID card will almost certainly become a utensil for the boredom and oppression of the innocent.
+It certainly doesn’t help in making the police understand whether or not have they been arrested, because a lot of people have been falsely incarcerated in the country.

 If you want to understand the case against ID cards, look at the ruling by Lord Justice Goddard, in 1951, when he decided that they were causing resentment and friction between the people and the police.